 The official zoning map may be amended by the mayor and city council.
-Rezoning applications shall be filed with the city manager.
+Rezoning applications shall be filed with the Planning and Economic Development Manager or Director.
 Amendments to the official zoning map shall meet the following procedures and criteria: